paritytech/polkadot-sdk/templates/minimal/node/README.md

 ⚙️ It acts as a remote procedure call (RPC) server, allowing interaction with the blockchain.

+👉 Learn more about the architecture, and a difference between a node and a runtime [here](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/wasm_meta_protocol/index.html).

 👇 Here are the most important files in this node template:

 - [`chain_spec.rs`](./src/chain_spec.rs): A chain specification is a source code file that defines the chain's initial (genesis) state.